void-linux/void-packages/Manual.md

 target can be overridden via `make_build_target` and the install target via `make_install_target`.

+- `meson` For packages that use the Meson Build system, configuration options can be passed via `configure_args`, the meson command can be overriden by `meson_cmd` and the location of the out of source build by `meson_builddir`

 For packages that use the Python module build method (`setup.py`), you can choose one of the following: